Dutch Oven Daddy

 Serve the potatoes and carrots that cooked with the roast as a built in side dish.
 I like to add a green vegetable on the side like asparagus and peas or pair it with sweet creamed corn.
 A simple green salad works well too.

-Round out your meal with sourdough bread or lemon dill biscuits.
+Round out your meal with sourdough bread, lemon dill biscuits, or my skillet creamed corn cornbread.
 Bread is especially good for sopping up all those savory juices.
 Finish with something sweet like skillet brownies with caramel or chocolate peanut butter dip.
 Always a hit.

 Recipe FAQs